wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

-   coordinates, excluding the point at infinity.
+   AKM in the RSN element but does not have not a Diffie-Hellman Parameter element.

+   For interoperability purposes, a compliant implementation MUST support group nineteen (19), a 256-bit elliptic curve group. [ TODO: what to do if the AP doesn't like the client's chosen group? ]

+   Received Diffie-Hellman Parameter Elements are checked for validity upon receipt.
+For ECC, elements are checked by verifying that equation for the curve is correct for the given x- and y- coordinates, excluding the point at infinity.
 For FFC, elements are checked that they are between one (1) and one (1) less than the prime, p, exclusive (i.e. 1 < element < p-1).
-Invalid received Diffie-Hellman keys MUST result in unsuccessful association and a failure of OWE.
+Invalid received Diffie-Hellman keys MUST result in unsuccessful association and a failure of OWE. [ TODO: Add text on what to do next. ]

 4.4.
 OWE Post-Association

-   Once the client and AP have finished 802.11 association they finish the Diffie-Hellman key exchange and create a "pairwise master key" (PMK), and its associated identifier, PMKID.
+   Once the client and AP have finished 802.11 association, they then complete the Diffie-Hellman key exchange and create a "pairwise master key" (PMK), and its associated identifier, PMKID.
 Given a private key x, and the peer's (AP's if client, client's if AP) public key Y the following are generated:

       z = F(DH(x, Y))